-1.1 The next full review of the effectiveness of Council is being undertaken in 2017/18 in accordance with the timescale set by Council: i.e. at three year intervals, alternately an interim then full review.
+1.1 A full review of the effectiveness of Council was undertaken in 2017/18 in accordance with the timescale set by Council: i.e. at three year intervals, alternately an interim then full review.

 1.2 The Committee of University Chairs (CUC) published a Higher Education Code of Governance in December 2014 of the key factors that influence governing body effectiveness.
 The Code includes the expectation that any Effectiveness Review of Council will use assessment against the Code as its starting point (see element 7.11).
 The Code can be found at: http://www.universitychairs.ac.uk/wp-content/uploads/2015/02/Code-Final.pdf